 By learning te reo and becoming increasingly familiar with tikanga, Māori students strengthen their identities, while non-Māori journey towards shared cultural understandings.
 All who learn te reo Māori help to secure its future as a living, dynamic and rich language.
 As they learn, they come to appreciate that diversity is a key to unity.

 Tikanga can be described as general behaviour guidelines for daily life and interaction in Māori culture.
 Tikanga is commonly based on experience and learning that has been handed down through generations.
-It is based on logic and common sense associated with a Māori world view.
+It is based on logic and common sense associated with a Māori worldview.
 Participating in this class gives the students the opportunity to explore and understand some of the values and beliefs that are embedded in Maori culture.

-The Gateway programme is a structured hands-on workplace learning opportunity for senior, work ready students.
+The Gateway programme is a structured hands-on workplace learning opportunity for senior, work-ready students.
 Students who participate in this programme are those who have an interest in a particular career pathway and just want to see what it is really like on a day-to-day basis.

-Students find work-based learning helps them understand the skills required in their chosen career pathway and also may help lead onto an apprenticeship, employment or future training opportunities.
+Students find work-based learning helps them understand the skills required in their chosen career pathway and also may help lead to an apprenticeship, employment or future training opportunities.
 Importantly, it helps students understand what is involved in the move from school to work.

 - Increase student retention in education.

-- Raise student achievement of NCEA Level 2 qualification or an equivalent Level 2 qualification as targeted by the Government’s Better Public Service goals
+- Raise student achievement of NCEA Level 2 qualification or an equivalent Level 2 qualification as targeted by the Government’s Better Public Service goals.

 - Improve transitions from secondary to further education and training work.